 On Saturday, March 27, the Holy Father signed a decree advancing the cause of sainthood of Henriette Delille, declaring that this exemplary New Orleans Creole had lived a life of “heroic virtue.”
 As a native of that lately beleaguered city, I greeted this news with great joy, in company with all her admirers from the Crescent City and around the world.
+But none have heard it more enthusiastically than the religious sisters of her own order, the Sisters of the Holy Family.
+In the words of Sister Eva Regina Martin, the congregation’s leader, “We are dancing for joy … at the great and glorious news.”
+The first reaction of the good sisters was to gather in their chapel to sing the Te Deum in gratitude to God for this wonderful blessing.

 The story of this sainted lady is most interesting, even controversial.
 Most sources call her a “free woman of color,” an expression used during the time of Negro slavery in this country to denote a woman of African descent who was not (either never or no longer) a slave.
 The story is actually a bit more complicated than that.
 Mother Delille’s great, great grandmother, Nanette, was brought from Africa as a slave.
 After the death of her owner, she became free.
 Some years later, she had amassed enough money to purchase her daughter, Cecile, and two of her grandchildren out of slavery.
 Spanish law, which ruled in Louisiana at that time, allowed slaves to purchase their freedom at a fair price from the master.
 A judicial process could be initiated if the owner refused.
 For the times, and in comparison with slavery in other areas of the American South, it was a compassionate system.
 Cecile herself became a businesswoman and slave owner.